ibm-cloud-docs/EventStreams/messagehub115.md

 	Any message data that is valid JSON but without a valid date field or value is written into an object with the prefix `"dt=1970-01-01"`.

-## COS bridge metrics
+## Cloud Object Storage bridge metrics
 {: notoc}

-The COS bridge reports
-metrics, which can be displayed on your dashboard using Grafana.
+The Cloud Object Storage bridge reports metrics, which can be displayed on your dashboard using Grafana.
 Metrics of interest include the following:
 <dl>
 <dt><code>*.<var class="keyword varname">topicName</var>.<var class="keyword varname">bridgeName</var>.bytes-consumed-rate</code></dt>